u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/sales/send_quotations/get_signature_to_validate.rst

 .. image:: get_signature_to_validate/signature-validate-order.png
    :align: center
-   :alt: How to confirm an order with a signature on Odoo Sales.
+   :alt: How to confirm an order with a signature on Thrive Bureau ERP Sales.

 Once signed, the various payment method options become available.
-Then, when the quotation is paid and confirmed, a delivery order is automatically created (if the Odoo *Inventory* app is installed).
+Then, when the quotation is paid and confirmed, a delivery order is automatically created (if the Thrive Bureau ERP *Inventory* app is installed).

 .. seealso::
    :doc:`/applications/sales/sales/send_quotations/quote_template`